tspence/csharp-csv-reader/README.md

 ## Why use CSharp CSV Reader?
 A few reasons:
-* Version 3.X of CSVFile provide compatibility to C# 4.0; versions 2.X provide compatibility all the way back to C# 2.0.
+* Compatible with DotNet Framework / C# 2.0 and later.
 Makes it easy to integrate this library into extremely old legacy projects.
 * Between 16-32 kilobytes in size, depending on framework.
 * No dependencies.
 * Handles all the horrible edge cases from poorly written CSV generating software: custom delimiters, embedded newlines, and doubled-up text qualifiers.